 This section of The Rebus Guide to Publishing Open Textbooks (So Far) will help you recruit new team members to join your project, and includes information about creating a call for contributors, where to post these calls, how to onboard a new collaborator, and more.
 It is licensed under a Creative Commons Attribution 4.0 International License (CC BY) and you are welcome to print this document, make a copy for yourself, or share with others.

-If you have any questions about this, or any other of our guides, please feel free to post them in the Rebus Forum.
+If you have any questions about this, or any other of our guides, please feel free to post them in the Rebus Community platform.
 This document is an evolving draft, based on our experience managing open textbook projects and community feedback.
 We welcome your thoughts and contributions, so let us know how it works for you, or if you have any suggestions to improve the guide.

 Preparing to Recruit